 The boots are comfortable and the soles are still in perfect condition, but the boots are not fully waterproof.
 This would be OK if they were breathable enough to dry quickly, but they’re not.

-The upper material is starting to show serious signs of wear already.
+The upper material is also starting to show serious signs of wear already.

 I think Inov-8 need to improve the quality of the uppers now they’ve made the soles last so long.
 There is no point having soles that last over 1,000 miles if the uppers fall apart after 200 miles.
 I don’t think the G 370 boots are any good and can’t see any reason or purpose for buying them.

 Testing the 335 and 400 boots

-My next step is to test the Inov-8 Roclite G 335 boots for my Scottish National Trail walk.
-I’m sticking with Inov-8, despite my concerns about the quality of the upper material, because of the graphene soles.
+My next step is to test the Inov-8 Roclite G 335 and the Roclite G 400 GTX boots fully.
+I’m sticking with Inov-8, despite my concerns about the quality of the upper material, because of the graphene soles and comfort.
 The 335s are insulated and water resistant but not fully waterproof.
 The 400s are Gore-tex lined so fully waterproof but slightly less breathable.

 Disclosure: Wildwalkinguk is a blog run by myself and my wife in our spare time, and we pay for its running costs ourselves.
 We do have some affiliate links and adverts on the site.
 If you click on these adverts or links and buy what you need (it doesn’t have to be the item we’ve linked to), the company will pay a small commission to us.
 This money goes towards the costs of hosting the blog.
 We would be extremely grateful if you could consider using our links when you next need to buy something from our advertisers.
 Alternatively, you can buy us a coffee here.
 Thank you so much for your support.
 Mark and Emma.